-Settlement Camp
+Settlement Camp Park

-The Settlement Camp is a unique property within the City of Beacon.
-The City currently leases the land from the New York State Office of Parks, Recreation and Historic Preservation (NYS-OPRHP) to operate a summer camp during the summer.
-The camp runs two, 2-week long sessions with approximately 70 kids attending per session.
-In addition to camp buildings, the park also contains an old barn used as a drive in theater in the summer months that can accommodate around 30 vehicles, and is also rented out as a wedding venue that can accommodate between 100 and 125 guests.
-Buildings located on site not operated for summer camp purposes or as part of the wedding venue are generally dilapidated, spread throughout the property and not usable.
+The Settlement Camp Park is a unique property within the City of Beacon.
+Formerly a residence summer camp owned and operated by the NY based not-for-profit The University Settlement.
+The City currently leases the land from the New York State Office of Parks, Recreation and Historic Preservation (NYS-OPRHP) for recreation; education, and conservation purposes.
+The property is host to a variety of activities and events including: City of Beacon Recreation Summer programming,

+Public Pool, Public Disc Golf Course, Event space for approximately 150 persons, Picnicking, walking, Outdoor recreation special events, community gardening, Season drive in movie theater, and informal connections to the NYNJTC maintained trail systems in the adjacent Hudson Highlands State Park.
+Buildings located on site not operated for summer camp purposes, the public pool, or as part of the event space are generally dilapidated, spread throughout the property and not usable.
 There are approximately 50 total structures within the park area.

-- Disk Golf The disk golf course is operated by a volunteer group and occupies one of the buildings within the park.
-The building is in fair condition, appropriately signed, and the notice board and course elements appeared to be in fair condition as well. - o Pool Facility A fiberglass lined pool, the filter building and equipment was upgraded when the property was leased by the City.
+- Disc Golf The disc golf course was constructed and is maintained by a volunteer group and occupies one of the buildings within the park.
+The building is in fair condition, appropriately signed, and the notice board and course elements appeared to be in fair condition as well. - O Pool Facility A fiberglass lined pool, the filter building and equipment was upgraded when the property was leased by the City from New York State Parks.
 It is currently permitted by DOH (with some items grandfathered in) and operated during the summer months.
 The pool appeared to be in fair condition and has a unique configuration as the pool deck slopes around it, resulting in a retaining-wall like effect at the one end of the pool. - o Theater Building Building is in good condition, currently used for drive-in movies organized by the City and rented out by the City to residents as a wedding venue.
-It is very popular and used frequently. - O Summer Camp Buildings Approximately 5 of the structures in the park located along the main loop road are used for summer camp activities by the City during the summer.
-The buildings are in generally fair condition with some loose boards, clutter, broken windows, etc. Intent is to provide a wilderness experience within City limits for kids. - o Summer Camp Barn The large barn is in fair condition and contains a rock climbing used by the Beacon Boulder Club as well as space for the local garden club.
+It is very popular and used frequently. - Summer Camp Buildings Approximately 5 of the structures in the park located along the main loop road are used for summer camp activities by the City during the summer.
+The buildings are in generally fair condition with some loose boards, clutter, broken windows, etc. Intent is to provide a wilderness experience within City limits for kids. - o Gym Building The large barn is in fair condition and contains a rock climbing used by the Beacon Boulder Club as well as space for the local garden club.

-o Misc.
-Structures - Other buildings in the property are diffuse, spread out, and in very poor condition.
-City currently has no plans to renovate or restore these buildings as they are in too poor condition and too spread out to be adequately used for City events.

-Homestead Building - This building is in good condition and currently houses the Hudson River Sloop Clearwater, Inc. organizational offices.
-It is somewhat underutilized and contains a lot of empty rooms.

-- Parking Area Parking is inadequate to accommodate peak summer traffic and event crowds.
+- Misc.
+Structures Other buildings in the property are diffuse, spread out, and in very poor condition.
+City currently has no plans to renovate or restore these buildings as they are in too poor condition and too spread out to be adequately used for City activities and events. - O Homestead Building This building is in good condition and currently houses the Hudson River Sloop Clearwater, Inc. organizational offices.
+It is somewhat underutilized and contains a lot of empty rooms. - Caretakers House- A two bedroom ranch house utilized by the resident caretaker.
+The house is in good condition with recent renovations including a roof and kitchen remodel. - Parking Area Parking is inadequate to accommodate peak summer traffic and event crowds.
 The roads and parking areas are comprised of dirt and/or gravel, with no paved access roads. - Signage There is limited signage on site, very few wayfinding signs within the park or leading to the park. - Lawn / Greenspace The lawn areas were in good condition, very few bare spots observed. - Trees / Vegetation The park is primarily a natural area, trees appeared to be in good condition.